MicrosoftDocs/SupportArticles-docs/support/sql/admin/memory-optimized-tempdb-out-of-memory.md

 To collect data to diagnose the issue, follow the steps:

-1. Collect a lightweight trace or extended event (XEvent) to understand tempdb workload, and find out if the workload has any explicit long-running transactions with DDL statements in temporal tables.
+1. Collect a lightweight trace or extended event (XEvent) to understand tempdb workload, and find out if the workload has any explicit long-running transactions with DDL statements in temporary tables.

 1. Collect the output of the following DMVs to analyze further.